Home > Media & Resource > Blog

 The advantages of top-running cranes:

-• Top running overhead cranes have no limiting capacity meaning that they can be built to handle small capacity loads or large capacity loads, from 1 ton to 100 ton, etc.
+• top running overhead cranes have no limiting capacity meaning that they can be built to handle small capacity loads or large capacity loads, from 1 ton to 100 ton, etc.

 • Top running cranes provide added lift height for buildings with limited headroom because they ride on rails on top of the runway beam.